 Hi Bold Bakers!

 Homemade Marshmallow Fondant is so easy to make and it’s amazing what you can do with it.
-More traditional Rolled Fondant recipes require a few ingredients and more then like you won’t have them to hand.
-Marshmallow Fondant is a bag of marshmallows and icing sugar, thats all you need.
+More traditional rolled fondant recipes require a few ingredients and more than likely you won’t have them on hand.
+Marshmallow Fondant is a bag of marshmallows and icing sugar, that’s all you need.

 Also you can always use your leftover fondant to make Homemade Sprinkles.

 Don’t Forget To Try These Easy Recipes Too!

 Follow Bigger Bolder Baking on Facebook for even more easy recipe videos!